 All these programs are cultivating an ease of engagement and conversation across artistic genres (traditional and contemporary), types (Western and non-Western), forms (choreographers, musicians, actors, writers, photographers, and other creatives), and ages (five year olds to seventy-five year old).

 – Artist in Residency Program

 Launched in October 2012 and currently getting ready for its 6th cycle, this is an urban choreographers’ residency program that annually, through two separate 6-month cycles, supports eight diverse choreographers to create new works of artistic excellence.
 This program is also the only local residency program that incorporates “Fieldwork,” a New York-developed, facilitated forum for peers to share developing works and exchange feedback.
 To date, 20 local artists have benefitted from this program.
-Our advisory board is made up of the following individuals:- Mike Barber, Erin Boberg Doughton, Michelle Fujii, Katherine Longstreth, CaroleZoom.
+Our advisory committee is made up of the following individuals:- Mike Barber, Erin Boberg Doughton, Michelle Fujii, Katherine Longstreth, CaroleZoom.
 Learn more here.

 – Performance & Workshop Venue

 Annually about 150 artists (local, national, and international) teach, create, perform, incubate, and/or rehearse at N.E.W.
 This, of course, does not include their collaborators, performers, students, or limited time workshop attendees.
 N.E.W.’s impact in the Portland artscape has given a healthy dose of vital, positive, and fresh energy.